PierreColombo/nlg_eval_via_simi_measures/readme.md

 </figure>
 </div>

+This metric has been tested on Data2text and Summarization.

 #### BaryScore (EMNLP 2021)
 [BaryScore](https://arxiv.org/abs/2108.12463) is  <u>a multi-layers metric</u> base on pretrained contextualized representations.
 Similar to [MoverScore](https://arxiv.org/abs/1909.02622)
 it aggregates the layers of Bert before computing a similarity score.
 By